Telegraphic Transfer vs Wire Transfer: What's the Difference?

 3

-When you send money internationally, whether through a telegraphic transfer (TT) or wire transfer, your bank usually uses SWIFT to send instructions and recipient details to the recipient’s bank.
+When you send money internationally, whether through a telegraphic transfer (TT) or wire transfer, your bank usually uses SWIFT network to send instructions and recipient details to the recipient’s bank.

 This is because SWIFT has over 11,000 member banks and financial institutions in 200 countries, making it the largest interconnected global bank network.